 I anticipate the response that providing healthcare to everyone is too expensive, that we don’t have the resources for universal coverage even if we agreed on its virtues.
 I would respond by noting that this objection raises a question that has less to do with available resources and more to do with priorities for those resources.
 Jesus said “Whoever has two coats must share with anyone who has none; and whoever has food must do likewise” (Luke 3:22).
 And let us not forget the well-known “Golden Rule” that Jesus commanded his followers to embrace: “In everything do unto others as you would have them do to you” Matthew 7:12.
 Wouldn’t Jesus extend his ethic to the poor and sick in need of healthcare?

 Our elected officials who say they follow Jesus have the opportunity to demonstrate their allegiance to his life and teachings.
 They can practice what they preach.
 They can embrace core values of their faith: care for the sick, the poor, and the stranger—values that Jesus embodied, championed, and died for—as they do their noble work.
 Failure to do so not only points to a lack of their faithfulness, it screams hypocrisy.

 And besides, it’s better to live in a country where everyone can drive a Ford, Chevy, or Dodge, than to live in a country where some can drive a Cadillac while others must walk.
 I think Jesus would agree.

 Allan Hugh Cole Jr. is a professor, senior associate dean for academic affairs, and director of undergraduate programs in the School of Social Work at The University of Texas at Austin.
-This opinion piece was produced for Texas Perspectives.
+This opinion piece was produced for Texas Perspectives and represents the views of the author, not of The University of Texas at Austin or the Steve Hicks School of Social Work.
 Versions it appeared in USA Today and the East Bay Times.